-Primary Productivity Monitoring

-This occurs every 30 days to measure the amount of algae that make up the basis of the food web in Lake Tahoe.
-Water samples are collected from the surface down to 105 meters using a Van Dorn sampler for varied depth collection.
+Primary Productivity (PPr) sampling occurs every 30 days to measure the primary production in Lake Tahoe.
+Samples of water are collected from the surface down to 105 meters using a Van Dorn sampler for varied depth collection.
 Samples are then split into glass bottles, injected with an isotope of Carbon (C14), and then sent back down to the depth in which they were collected.
-After the samples are allowed to incubate for four hours, measurements can determine how much of this "labeled" carbon was taken up by the algae.
+After the samples are allowed to incubate for four hours, measurements can determine how much of this "labeled" carbon was "taken up" by the algae.
 This measures the instantaneous growth rate of algae.